320 The Terrace

 In 2014, the University purchased the site occupied by the Gordon Wilson Flats from Housing NZ.

 A District Plan change to rezone the site as ‘institutional precinct’ was considered at a Wellington City Council hearing in December 2015 and was approved in April 2016, along with an application to delist the building as a heritage site.
-This change would enable the University to provide improved educational and research facilities over the long term, for the benefit of Wellington and New Zealand.
+These changes would enable the University to provide improved educational and research facilities for the benefit of Wellington and New Zealand.

 In 2019, the University purchased the McLean Flats, which neighbour the Gordon Wilson Flats from Housing NZ.
 This smaller block of flats dates from 1944 and has no heritage listing.
 They too are structurally unsound and were unoccupied upon possession.
 Both the Gordon Wilson Flats and McLean Flats are unsafe and unsuitable for renovation.
 Wellington City Council designated the Gordon Wilson Flats as earthquake prone in June 2019.